 - Is that DIY project actually costing you more money to make than buying something instead?

-Don’t get me wrong…I’m all about DIY party decorations and homemade cakes.
+Don’t get me wrong…I’m all about DIY party decorations and homemade party food.
 But the most important thing to remember is to do only as much as makes sense for your current income and schedule…and then either let go of, or outsource the rest.

 Mama Grace says